Suke-go/Suke-go.github.io/README.md

 # Suke-go.github.io

 This repository contains the sources for the KSK432 personal website.
-The main `index.html` page features a loading screen followed by a terminal-like interface.
+The root `index.html` now acts as a language selector.
+The full English site with the terminal interface lives under `en/`, while Japanese pages are placed under `ja/`.

 ## Running locally